 Sweet almond oil is a medium-light oil which is non-comedogenic, so it does not block sensitive pores and the vitamin A in it will indeed clear your pores of nasty dirt and excess oil, which blackheads, whiteheads, and acne feed hungrily on.(4) Also, sweet almond oil will help even out your skin tone and complexion.

 That’s far from everything!
-Applied externally, sweet almond oil will help with those deep shadows under your eyes and can act as a wonderfully natural makeup remover.
+Sweet almond oil will help with those deep shadows under your eyes and can act as a wonderfully natural makeup remover.
 Indulge your lips, nails, cuticle, scalp, and hair with this oil, which heals and strengthens as it rehydrates.
 Use sweet almond oil as a night oil to heighten the effects of the Vitamin E that it contains.

 A study has also shown that sweet almond oil helps reduce stretch marks on the stomach and lessens irritation.
 It may be able to act in the same way on other discolourations across your body, thanks to its emollient and sclerosant properties.